AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-iab-plugin.md

 Another privacy option at your users' disposal is the ability to opt out of all data collection.
 Adobe provides users with the means to do so within the [Your Privacy Choices](https://www.adobe.com/privacy/opt-out.html#customeruse) page.

-Audience Manager addresses opt-out management in a [separate article in our documentation](/help/using/overview/data-security-and-privacy/opt-out-management.md).
+Audience Manager addresses opt-out requests in a [separate article in our documentation](data-privacy-requests.md).

 >[!NOTE]
 >